spec-tacles/Spectacles.NET/.docs/index.md

 ## What is Spectacles.NET

-Spectacles.NET is an asynchronous, multi-platform .NET Library which provides a .NET implementation of the Spectacles spec.
+Spectacles.NET is an asynchronous, multi-platform .NET Library which provides a .NET implementation of Spectacles.